byhow/matters-forum/proposal.md

 - minimal websocket indexer to index events ✅
   - along with a title for the CID (experimental)
 - fullstack app:
-  - frontend to get posts from db
+  - frontend to get posts from db ✅
-  - backend api for default sorting by blocknumber
+  - backend api for default sorting by blocknumber ✅
+  - comment with auth
+  - see comments that you posted after you connect wallet
+  - /newest, /trend (by comment count)

 Project Architecture
 - auth: no protected route, just need to connect wallet to comment